calavera/chaseonsoftware.com/content/essay/coffee.md

 - [KRUPS F203 Electric Spice and Coffee Grinder with Stainless Steel Blades, 3-Ounce, Black](http://www.amazon.com/KRUPS-Electric-Grinder-Stainless-3-Ounce/dp/B00004SPEU/ref=sr_1_1?ie=UTF8&qid=1459476677&sr=8-1&keywords=grinder+krups) (I'm cheap and know my [coffee would be better with a burr grinder]( http://drinks.seriouseats.com/2014/01/replace-blade-grinder-with-burr-grinder-best-coffee-equipment-advice.html))

-## Making A Single Pour Over [The "Make Do with What You Have" Man's Coffee]
+## The "Make Do with What You Have" Man's Pour-Over Coffee

 - Measure ~1.5 Tablespoons of beans into the blade Grinder (1.5 is just right for 10 ounces of water for me).
 - Pulse the grinder on-and-off again for a 7 Mississippi count.